DefinitelyTyped/tsd/docs/INFO.md

 Logical building blocks in `/tsd/logic`

 * `Core` has the reusable functionality used to compose main features (used by itself and `API` etc)
-	*  :point_right: Most of the interesting functionality happens here :point_left:
+	*  :point_right: Most of the interesting functionality is created here :point_left:
 	* Also holds the central `DefIndex`
 * Other files are split-of from `Core` for clarity